 Although every Christian has the Spirit of God, our ability to grasp biblical truth is proportional to our willingness to let the Spirit have his way in our thoughts and actions.
 Scripture provides a practical way of measuring how much the Spirit is illuminating our understanding:

-Galatians 5:16 So I say, live by the Spirit, and you will not gratify the desires of the sinful nature.
+Galatians 5:16 But I say, walk by the Spirit, and you won’t fulfill the lust of the flesh.

 We are filled with the same Spirit who inspired Scripture, to the degree to which we are victorious over fleshly or selfish desires.
 Lack of temptation is not a measure of our walk with the Lord.
 What counts is not what assaults us, but whether we resist.